Corbynista MP Broke Commons Rules Failing to Declare Momentum Directorship

 Just one month after Claudia Webbe was admonished by the standards committee, fellow loony left MP Sam Tarry has also been reprimanded after failing to declare his role in two far-left organisations: Momentum and the Centre for Labour and Social Studies think tank.

-A report by the standards commissioner finds the Ilford MP breached house rules by failing to declare the interests which, while being unpaid, were concluded to be:
+A report by the Standards Commissioner finds the Ilford MP breached House rules by failing to declare the interests which, while being unpaid, were concluded to be:

 “considered as being capable of influencing the Member’s words and actions in the House in the same way as a financial interest”